wendy9324/Hello-World/README.md

 # Hello-World
-My first repository on GitHub
+My first repository was built on GitHub.